Riyadh00/Smart-Method-Task1/README.md

 # SmartMethods-IOT-Task1

-The first task in the cooperative training whith Smart Meathods Company.
+The first task in the cooperative training with Smart Methods Company.

 The task is divided into two separate tasks: